ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot
-This is a discord bot that uses Pygmalion-6B and a KoboldAI url  The bot uses the name that you choose for it in the developer portal and the persona you set in the .env file.
+This is a discord bot that uses Pygmalion-6B and a KoboldAI url.
+The bot uses the name that you choose for it in the developer portal and the persona you set in the .env file.

 ![Preview](https://i.imgur.com/XcIDQ3V.png)

 # ToDo:
-Clone the repot.
+Clone the repo.
-Change the variables in the sample.env file with your bot token info and save it as .env then run the bat file.
+Change the variables in the sample.env file and save it as .env Run the bat file

 DISORD_BOT_TOKEN: You can get this from the discord developers portal.
 [Guide for setting that up](https://rentry.org/discordbotguide)